vroyer/hive-solr-search/README.md

 Acknowledgements
 ================

-Thanks' you to Francois Dang for his work on hive-solr (https://github.com/chimpler/hive-solr) that served as a base for this SolrStorageHandler.
+Thanks to Francois Dang for his work on hive-solr (https://github.com/chimpler/hive-solr) that served as a base for this SolrStorageHandler.